Prelude to the Battle of Pea Ridge

 Lyon and Price Fight for Control of Missouri

 When President Abraham Lincoln requested 75,000 troops from Missouri to take up arms against the Confederacy, Jackson withdrew his support of neutrality.
 A subsequent meeting between Jackson and Union Brigadier General Nathaniel Lyon failed to resolve the matter.
 Instead, Lyon’s Army of the West and the Missouri State Guard, commanded by former Missouri Governor Sterling Price, engaged in a series of minor battles during the summer of 1861 for control of the state.

-McCulloch Takes Command of Rebel Forces in Missouri
+McCulloch Takes Command of Confederate Forces in Missouri

-Lyon surprised the Confederates by attacking the morning of August 10 near Wilson’s Creek.
-During a hard day of fighting, the Rebels killed Lyon.
-When the Federals exhausted their ammunition, they abandoned the assault.
-The exhausted Rebels did not pursue, so control of Missouri was still undecided.
+On the morning of August 10, Lyon surprised the Confederates by attacking.
+During a hard day of fighting, the Confederates killed Lyon.
+When the Federals ran low on ammunition, they abandoned the assault, leaving the Confederates in control of southeastern Missouri.

 Curtis Moves into Arkansas

 On December 25, Halleck issued Special Orders, No. 92 (Department of the Missouri) assigning Brigadier General Samuel R. Curtis to command the District of Southwest Missouri.
 Curtis assumed command of the Army of the Southwest on December 28 and immediately dispatched a cavalry expedition toward Price’s headquarters at Springfield.
 Curtis instructed Colonel E. A. Carr:

 You are expected to go beyond Springfield, or as far as to feel the enemy, and, if in broken ranks, fall on him and cut him to pieces.
 If found in superior numbers, and with artillery and infantry in force, you will not give him battle, but strive to draw him up by cautions and safe retrograde movements.